Exclusive: Safeway unveils remote-controlled food delivery carts

 That’s because it’s a remote-controlled, zero-emission delivery cart.

-Albertsons Companies, which owns the Safeway chain of supermarkets, is joining forces with Tortoise to have what is essentially a robot bring food and household items to homes within a three-mile radius of a Safeway.
+Albertsons Companies, which owns the Safeway chain of supermarkets, is joining forces with Tortoise to have what is essentially a robot bring food and household items to homes within a 3-mile radius of a Safeway.
 Tests are running at stores in the California towns of Tracy and Windsor.

 A remote control operator in the store uses a camera and speakers to navigate the battery-powered robot to your house.
 The cart, which can hold as much as 120 pounds, carries orders for two households and travels an average speed of 3 mph.
 When it arrives at your home, you get a text to say it’s there and the operator unlocks the container with your order.